-We are delighted to invite delegates to book places for the pre-conference workshops taking place on Tuesday 8 September 2020.
+We are looking forward to inviting delegates to book places for the pre-conference workshops.
 There will be four workshops to decide between: choose one of two in the morning (9am-12pm) and one of two in the afternoon (1-4pm).
 These workshops offer exciting opportunities to learn and develop practical skills relevant to the design, delivery and evaluation of co-produced and resilience related events, interventions and research projects.
-Further details of the workshops are available below.
+Draft details of the workshops are available below, which were originally put together for the postponed 2020 conference and therefore may be subject to change for 2022.

 Collaborative events are carefully structured co-produced events at which all stakeholders, including local community, external partners, university, and independent specialists from all relevant areas, work together to make the event happen.
 Collaborative events support the development of communities, plus contribute more widely to research, practice and policy.
 Using this conference as an example this workshop will introduce ways of organising events through complex and passionate partnerships.
 Conceptually these collaborative events are based on the University of Brighton’s community-university partnership programme approach, with the aim of revolutionising the ways academic and public sector partners work co-productively with shared power and ownership of the space.
 The world’s first International Resilience Revolution Conference is co-designed and co-facilitated by various members of the Resilience Revolution, including young people, practitioners, policy-makers, academics, researchers and parents/carers.
 They are all eager to share their expertise with the world; from sharing stories of hope to challenging inequalities within systems.
 Everybody involved in its development has a role in making the conference a positive, innovative and exciting event to be part of.